Also known as: tuck push-up, tuck pushup, planche pushup, planche press, bodyweight planche press

 What is Planche Tuck Push-Up?

-The Planche Tuck Push-Up is a hard calisthenics push variation where you maintain a tucked planche line while lowering and pressing your body, primarily targeting triceps, chest, shoulders and forearms.
-It requires high shoulder stability, scapular control and core strength, so staged progressions and strict form are essential.
+The Planche Tuck Push-Up is a hard bodyweight push variation where you hold a tucked planche and perform push-ups while keeping the body parallel to the ground.
+It primarily targets the triceps, chest, shoulders and forearms, demanding advanced scapular control and core strength.

 How to Do Planche Tuck Push-Up